The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 If this guy is representing CIA thought and think on this, does it not indicate just how off the mark the CIA has been on all this from the get-go?

-Better off with Saddam in power.
+He's better off with Saddam in power.

-He was one of our allies against Al Qaeda.
+He was one of our allies against Al-Qaeda.

 This is a former CIA covert agent saying this.

-She had a desktop.
+She had a desk.

 Speaking of which, speaking of which, thanks to the church committee, we have no more human intel.